nus-cs2103/website-base/admin/exams.md

 - ( ) a.
 Software engineering projects always use OOP.
 - ( ) b.
 Some software engineering projects can be large and complex.
 - ( ) c.
 Some software engineering projects can go on for many years.
+- ( ) d.
+Software projects can involve people who are not software engineers.

 </panel>
 <p/>